BrunoFenzl/cookie-interceptor/readme.md

 }
 ```

-This code will hijack document.cookie and intercept every attempt to set a cookie with document.cookie = 'my_cookie=value'.
+This code will hijack document.cookie and intercept every attempt to set a cookie, for example `document.cookie = 'my_cookie=value'`.

 Cookies not whitelisted will be blocked.

 The constructor `CookieInterceptor()` expects a configuration object with the following properties: